krunch3r76/gompress/README.md

 # USAGE AND TIPS

 ## ask gompress to perform light local compression first to save on file transfer (xfer) time significantly via --xfer-compression-level
-20 divisions would be appropriate for a large file e.g. +400mb
+20 divisions with at least 20 cores would be appropriate for a large file e.g. +400mb on mainnet
 ```bash
 $ python3.9 ./gompress.py --payment-network polygon --subnet-tag public-beta --target myfile.raw --divisions 20 --compression=9e --xfer-compression-level 3 --min-cpu-threads 20
 ```